prussell21/sparkify-user-churn/docs/index.md

 The goal of this project was to perform exploratory analysis, data processing, and machine learning on a sample of Sparkify user data to predict user Churn.

 With the Sparkify dataset reaching 12GB in data, frameworks such as Apache Spark are needed to process and pipeline the information for modeling.
-In this example, rather than using the entire dataset a sample of 128MB.
+In this example, rather than using the entire dataset a sample of 128MB was used.
 The goal of this project was to protoype the process of predicting Churn before later deploying it to cloud services where it can scale to the entire dataset.

 ## Predicting Churn

 Knowing when a user is likely to churn can help a company take pro-active actions to help retain that customer.
-Using features aggregated from user's activities or experiences on the platform can help build promising models for solving this problem.
+Using features aggregated from user's activities or experiences on the platform can assist in build promising models for solving this problem.

-I expect that by testing out several machine learning models and optimizing using the multiple metrics, there will be a model that returns a successful accuracy rate at predicing which users will churn.
+I expect that by testing out several machine learning models and optimizing using the multiple metrics, there will be a model that returns a successful accuracy rate at predicting which users will churn.

 ## Understanding the Data

 Data used for this project was supplied by Udacity's Data Scientist Nanodgree program.
-The data contains a sample of user data records.

 <img src="https://github.com/prussell21/sparkify-user-churn/blob/master/docs/images/dataset-schema.png?raw=true">